theresa-de-ocampo/azure-documentation/11-sas.md

 ## Account-Level SAS

-Even if you select just one service, you're still configuring an account-level SAS.
+Even if you select just one service or one resource type, you're still configuring an account-level SAS.
 In this scenario, you'll have access to _all_ of the containers.

-Even if you select just one resource type, you're still configuring an account-level SAS.
 For the _Container_ option, don't think of it as a `blob container`.
 Think of it as something that will have child elements.

 In the context of blobs, `container` will refer to `blob` container which will contain `blobs`.